Anyone who sees the wooly teddy bear faces of our heritage Babydoll Southdown sheep has to smile!

 Babydolls make outstanding pets.
 They produce fleece that is in the class of cashmere, a hand spinner’s delight.
 They provide organic weeding, and are in great demand for orchards and vineyards.
 Babydolls make excellent additions to hobby farms.
 They are calm, easy to handle, naturally polled and are respectful of fences.
 Their gentle nature makes them a joy to own!

+We are now breeding coloured sheep as well.
 Our flock is registered with the Babydoll Sheep Breeders of Australia, an organisation that aims to promote the breeding and use of high quality, true-to-type Babydoll sheep within this country.
 We sometimes have lambs available to people offering good homes.
-If you are interested in getting on the waiting list for a future lamb, please email us via the Contact page.
+If you are interested in getting on the waiting list for future lambs, please email us via the Contact page.

 .